bitcoin-dot-org/developer.bitcoin.org/examples/payment_processing.rst

    hex_script = "76" + "a9" + "14" + pubkey_hash + "88" + "ac"
    serialized_script = hex_script.decode("hex")

-:ref:`“script” <term-pp-script>`: (required) You must specify the pubkey script you want the spender to pay—any valid pubkey script is acceptable.
+:term:`“script” <PP script>`: (required) You must specify the pubkey script you want the spender to pay—any valid pubkey script is acceptable.
 In this example, we’ll request payment to a P2PKH pubkey script.

 First we get a pubkey hash.
 The hash above is the hash form of the address used in the URI examples throughout this section, mjSk1Ny9spzU2fouzYgLqGUD8U41iR35QN.